 Prior to the recruitment of the first participant, the trial will have been registered on the ISRCTN Database.
 Results will be uploaded to this register within 12 months of the end of trial date as given on the end of trial declaration by the CI or their delegate.
-Where the trial has been registered on multiple public platforms, the trial information will be kept up to date during the trial, and the CI or their delegate will upload results to all those public registries within 12 months of the end of the trial declaration.
+Where the trial has been registered on multiple public platforms, the trial information will be kept up to date during the trial, and the CI or their delegate will upload results to all those public registries within 12 months of the end of trial date as given on the end of the trial declaration.